AzizMtg/Overthinkeely/README.md

 ### ⚖️ A Note to Law Students

-Yes, we know… real courts don’t actually work like this!
+Yes, I know… real courts don’t actually work like this!
 This project is heavily inspired by *Ace Attorney* and courtroom drama in games, not legal accuracy.
 Think of it as a **theatrical metaphor** for inner dialogue rather than a simulation of real legal systems.
 If you’re a law student, forgive the liberties taken, the point is mental health support, not procedural accuracy :p